As the Park Fire sets records, these are the largest wildfires in California history

 1. The August Complex Fire

-It took firefighters until mid-November of 2020 before full containment of the August Complex Fire was reported.
+It took firefighters until mid-November of 2020 before the August Complex Fire was fully contained.

-While the area where the August Complex Fire burned is remote, Cal Fire said some 935 structures were destroyed in the incident.
+While the area where the August Complex Fire burned is remote, Cal Fire reported some 935 structures were destroyed in the incident.
 One firefighter death was also reported.